 1-Peaches “Florida Grande” “UF Sun” “Florida Prince”

-Peaches can grow more successfully in north Florida, but central to southern parts demand specific varieties and careful attention.
+Peaches can grow more successfully in north Florida, but the central to southern parts demand specific varieties and careful attention.

 ECO Tree Experts also says that peaches start struggling in South Florida.
 However, growing the right peach variety that is specially made for the Florida climate makes this possible.